Crossing the world, and seasons, has left me feeling discombobulated!

 The first thing I did when I finally arrived home was take a walk around the garden, (all credit goes to the Mathematician for anything that happens in the garden by the way), and take some photos of my favourites – daffodils, magnolia, camellias, and all the green-ness!
 So many parts of Australia are suffering crippling drought but all is green and lush here, I actually feel a bit guilty.

-When we return to Cheddar in mid-November for two months, we will experience our second winter of the year.
+When we return to Cheddar later this year, in mid-November for two months, we will experience our second winter of the year.
 If I wasn’t going to be spending the time with my new granddaughter and her family, I would be questioning the choice of travel at that time of the year.
 Our Christmas and New Year will be completely different this year to our usual Australian fare and I will no doubt have more feelings of discombobulation!